NullPointerExceptionError/tsv-to-xy_converter/README.md

 ## Note
 - Make sure to **keep backups of your original TSV files**, as they will be removed from the script.
+- Microsoft SmartScreen may classify this .exe as unknown.
+To execute this anyway, click on `More info`, then on `Run anyway`